FREE SHIPPING ON ALL ORDERS OVER $45 NZD & $60 AUD

 Anthocyanins are found in blackberries. blueberries, red cabbage, cranberries and cherries.
 New Zealand Blackcurrants have been shown to have more Anthocyanins than almost any other fruit or vegetable.

-Why should I include them in my diet?
+What are the Anthocyanin Benefits and should I include them in my diet?

 In addition to acting as antioxidants, anthocyanins may offer anti-inflamatory and anti-viral benefits.
 Anthocyanin-rich substances have long been used to treat a number of conditions (including high blood pressure, colds and urinary tract infections) and in recent times research suggests that Anthocyanins may also help fend off major health problems.